marcinkuzminski/ext-json/README.rst

 Simple extended version of JSON encoder for handling serialization of few other than standard python data types.
-It works on python json module, and fallbacks to simplejson if available
+It tries to use simplejson lib if found then fallback to stdlib json module.
+Raises an exception if no json module can be loaded.

 Supports the following objects and types by default: